“Kim’s Convenience is part of an exciting new chapter of Asian faces on Western television.”

 Rejection of Stereotypes

 Finally, Kim’s Convenience rejects stereotypes with breathless ease.
-The model minority trope is the first to go, as the show portrays a middle-class family wherein Jung never finishes high school and works at a car rental service to make ends meet, while his sister Janet attends a local art school as she works part-time at the family store.
+The model minority trope is the first to go, as the show portrays a middle-class family wherein Jung never finishes high school and works at a car rental service to make ends meet, while his sister Janet attends a local art school and works part-time at the family store.

 The show also rejects a long history of Asian men portrayed onscreen as nerdy, de-sexualized, or simply invisible.
-In a cultural landscape where John Cho’s naked butt in Columbus is lauded by talk show host Seth Meyers as “breaking the glass underpants” for Asian male nudity, and Haikus With Hotties has raised thousands of dollars on Kickstarter for calendars that empower Asian men through tongue-in-cheek sexualization, Jung’s character is basically doing god’s work in playing the hunky, kinda-dumb heartthrob with big biceps and a penchant for running around shirtless.
+In a cultural landscape where John Cho’s naked butt in Columbus is lauded by talk show host Seth Meyers as “breaking the glass underpants” for Asian male nudity, and Haikus With Hotties has raised thousands of dollars on Kickstarter for calendars that empower Asian men through tongue-in-cheek sexualization, Jung’s character is basically doing the Lord's work by playing the hunky, kinda-dumb heartthrob with big biceps and a penchant for running around shirtless.